Redth/Maui.VirtualListView/README.md

 Controls used on each platform:
   - iOS: UICollectionView
   - Android: RecyclerView
-  - WinAppSDK: ItemsRepeaterScrollHost with IElementFactory
+  - WinAppSDK: ItemsRepeater + ScrollHost with IElementFactory

 ## Setup